Spartee/arcade-ai/examples/langgraph-ts/README.md

 The core logic is defined in `src/graph.ts`

-1. Loads Arcade tools for multiple toolkits (e.g., Google)
+1. Loads Arcade tools for multiple toolkits (e.g., Gmail)
 2. Creates a model with the tools bound to it
 3. Routes messages between tool calls and model reasoning
 4. Compiles everything into a graph you can invoke and deploy